-OBJECTIVE: ESTABLISH AN AIR QUALITY FORUM IN ORDER TO ENSURE PROPER COMMUNICATION BETWEEN LOCAL AND PROVINCIAL GOVERNMENT, BUSINESS AND INDUSTRY AS WELL AS INTERESTED AND AFFECTED PARTIES.
+OBJECTIVE: ESTABLISH AN AIR Q BUSINESS AN SH AN AIR QUALITY FORUM IN ORDER TO ENSURE PF BUSINESS AND INDUSTRY AS WELL AS INTERESTED AN OBJECTIVE: ESTABLISH AN AIR QUALITY FORUM IN ORDER TO ENSURE PROPER COMMUNICATION BETWEEN LOCAL AND PROVINCIAL GOVERNMENT, BUSINESS AND INDUSTRY AS WELL AS INTERESTED AND AFFECTED PARTIES.
 TARGETS ACTIVITIES ASSESSMENT A committee/forum at a district level representing all interested and affected parties.
 The CWDM to take the leading role in the establishment and management of an Air Quality Officers Committee/ Forum.
 The CWDM had established the CWDM Industrial Air Quality Forum with representatives from the listed activities within the district, DEA&DP and the local Air quality officers.
 Clearing up the division of functions between Local and District Municipalities.
-Discussions on the division of functions between B and C municipalities.DEAD&DP engaged with the local municipalities on their responsibilities with regards to implementation of NEM: AQA.
-A municipalities within the CWDM had their AQMP's drafted and officials as air quality officers for their respective municipalities.
+Discussions on the division of functions between B and C municipalities.
+DEAD&DP engaged with the local municipalities on their role and responsibilities with regards to implementation of NEM: AQA.
+All the local municipalities within the CWDM had their AQMP's drafted and designated officials as air quality officers for their respective municipalities.
 Regular reporting and discussions on issues of AQM.
 Compile a annual state of air report for the district CWDM compile an annual report on the progress in terms of its AQMP for DEAD&DP and submit district related matters into the annual Provincial State of Air Quality Report.
 The CWDM officials report to and are represented at the quarterly Western Cape Provincial Air Quality Officers Forum meetings and the DEA National Air Quality Lekgotla.